 f. use the style and tone that are appropriate in your subject and discipline.

 b.
 Center the title (all capital letters), then skip one line and center your name (upper and lowercase letters), and then skip one line and begin the abstract.

 e.
 For abstract text, use Times New Roman 12 pt type; for references, use Times New Roman 10 pt type.

 f.
 Maintain 1.25" margins for top, left/right, and no less than a 1" margin at bottom.

 g.
 For references, use the citation method appropriate to your subject.

 Please review the sample abstracts provided for your reference.
 Understand that abstracts are subject to review and editing at the discretion of the Center for Teaching and Learning; we will be compiling the abstracts into a Senior Symposium booklet for distribution to all participants and attendees.

-The 2013 Senior Symposium is Friday, April 19.
-Abstracts and registration are due Wednesday, March 13.
-Here's how to sign up:
+The 2021 Senior Symposium is Friday, April 16.
+Abstracts and registration are due Friday, March 12 at noon.

 Questions or Suggestions:

 Contact Ruth Shields at email@example.com or (315) 781-3959